Core hours (in shift work): Mandatory times when all or most employees must be scheduled.

 Clearly define core hours early on in your scheduling process to prevent confusion.
 Communicate expectations to your staff and ensure everyone understands the necessity behind them.

-Consider employee preferences when establishing core hours.
+Consider employee preferences.
 Solicit feedback on peak times to align operational needs with your employees’ schedules.
 Making this effort will foster a positive work environment.

 Regularly review and adjust core hours as business needs evolve.
 Consistently monitoring customer traffic patterns can provide insights that make your scheduling even more efficient.
 Adaptability is key to maintaining sound operational standards!